Yetkha Bahal (येतखा बाहाल ) - A Hidden Gem

 Instagram. | Youtube | jhigunepa@gmail.com

-Despite the extreme hustle and bustle of overpopulated Kathmandu city, you will soon feel at peace, once you’re inside the Yetkha Bahal.
-‘Bahal’ is a traditional courtyard, built with amazing Newa art and architecture.
-I like to refer it as a living museum, where you get to see the ancient heritage alive.
-You will find plenty of these Bahals throughout the different places and cities of स्वनिग (Swaniga- the Kathmandu Valley).
-Such ancient courtyards can give you some impressions of what life must have been like in Swaniga, hundreds or thousands of years ago.
-Personally, I find these Bahals very peaceful, unique, and one of the exotic things to see in Kathmandu Valley.
-They are a masterpiece, which clearly displays the expertise in ancient civil engineering Newars have had, since thousands of years ago.
+Despite the hustle and bustle of overpopulated Kathmandu city, you will soon feel at peace once you’re inside Yetkha Bahal.
+A 'Bahal' is a traditional courtyard showcasing amazing Newa art and architecture.
+I like to refer to it as a living museum, where you can see ancient heritage alive.
+You will find many Bahals throughout different places in स्वनिग (Swaniga - the Kathmandu Valley).
+These ancient courtyards give a glimpse of what life was like in Swaniga hundreds or thousands of years ago.
+Personally, I find these Bahals very peaceful, unique, and among the most exotic sights in Kathmandu Valley.
+They are masterpieces that display the ancient civil engineering expertise of the Newars, developed over thousands of years.

-The design, structure, and the motive behind making these Bahals, captivates me.
-There are just so many things to learn and explore inside a single courtyard.
-Bahal is commonplace for people of that community to mingle with each other, host cultural events, and carry other social activities.
-It is simply, an open space, where the whole community can come together to celebrate any special occasion or to seek protection, in the event of any natural calamities, such as Earthquake.
+The design, structure, and purpose of these Bahals captivate me.
+There is so much to learn and explore within a single courtyard.
+A Bahal serves as a common space for the community to mingle, host cultural events, and engage in social activities.
+It is an open area where the entire community can come together to celebrate special occasions or seek protection during natural calamities like earthquakes

 Bahal and Buddhism